SSP6904/ssp6904.github.io/docs/posts/my-pc-setup.md

 ### Gigabyte PC
 ![the_gigabyte_machine](https://files.shaunhoffer.cc/images/blog/gigabytepc.jpg)

-This computer was built this year with parts that I got from cousin.
-The case is from my Dad with RGB light-up LEDS on the front panel.
-This one mostly used for gaming, but can be used for videos.
+This computer was built this year with parts that I got from cousin, while the case is from my Dad.
+The case has RGB light-up LEDS on the front panel.
+Mostly used for gaming, I still use it for video making.

 Details: